mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 Visit the [addons.mozilla.org credentials](https://addons.mozilla.org/developers/addon/api/key/) page.
 You must register if you haven't done so before.
 From this page you obtain:

 - The JWT issuer key, a string that looks something like `user:12345:67`.
-You supply this to `web-ext sign` as the API key in `--api-key`
+You supply this to `web-ext sign` as the API key in `--api-key`.
 - The JWT secret, a string that looks something like `634f34bee43611d2f3c0fd8c06220ac780cff681a578092001183ab62c04e009`.
 You supply this to `web-ext sign` as the API secret in `--api-secret`.

 #### Run `web-ext sign`